 Mutual Written Contracts

 To break a marriage is a very tough job for everyone and especially for those who have children.
 Eventually, when a marriage fails, every parent’s primary concern is how they will deal with child support.
-Often many guardians make a mutual decision by not going to the court.
+Often many guardians make a mutual decision by not going to court.
 This type of contract is known as a domestic agreement.

 It is usually the best one.
 So, the child must also agree on it as the parents will make the right decision.
-Also, going to the court is expensive, takes a lot of time, and is too hectic for families.
+Also, going to court is expensive, takes a lot of time, and is too hectic for families.